About

 - Validation:

-- Server-side, to validate incoming requests with Zod, Arktype and other libraries and return an error if the data is invalid.
+- Server-side: to validate incoming requests with Zod, Arktype, and other libraries, returning an error if the data is invalid.

-- Client-side, to validate data with Ajv before sending the request and throw an error if the data is invalid in the client.
+- Client-side: to validate data with Ajv before sending the request, throwing an error if the data is invalid on the client.

-- Code generation for TypeScript, Rust, Python, from the back-end schema.
+- Code generation for TypeScript, Rust, and Python from the back-end schema.

 openapi